 At the heart of any university are faculty members who are actively engaged in their fields of study and always seeking to expand and deepen the knowledge they share with students, colleagues, and the wider public.
 The Kinder Institute promotes excellence in teaching and scholarship across multiple disciplines at the University of Missouri by investing in faculty research, collaboration, course development, and publication on the philosophical foundations, historical development, and contemporary practice of constitutional democracy in the United States.

-As part of our core mission to support the professional development of talented, early-career scholars of American political thought and history, the Kinder Institute offers four postdoctoral fellowships, two each in History and Political Science.
-The deadline to apply for 2016-17 postdoctoral fellowships was March 1, 2016.
-We will update the Kinder Institute website with details about future appointments when they arise.learn more
+As part of our core mission to support the professional development of talented, early-career scholars of American political thought and history, the Kinder Institute offers two postdoctoral fellowships, one each in American Political History and American Political Thought & Constitutionalism.
+We are currently accepting applications for 2018-19 Postdoctoral Fellows in both disciplines, with the possibility of renewal for the 2019-20 academic year.learn more

 To promote undergraduate study of the nation’s political history and traditions, the Kinder Institute offers course development awards to MU faculty who design a 3-credit hour class or 1-credit hour tutorial for our interdisciplinary Minor and Certificate in American Constitutional Democracy.
 Course development proposals are considered on a rolling basis.
 Please use the link below to find out more about the process of applying for a course development award.
 More information about the Minor and Certificate, including a list of all classes currently offered, can be found here.learn more